 We’ve been taking family vacations here since we were born.
 Each trip would consist of about half the time on the beach and half doing activities.
 We’ve done everything from see the sunrise at Haleakala to hiking Iao Valley and beyond.
 As we all got older (the kids), our trips became more about lounging and enjoying unique places to eat – and less about the activities.

-For anyone who has Celiac, traveling can be a nightmare.
+For anyone who has Celiac, traveling can be really stressful.
 If not prepared, your vacation can easily become more about stressing over safe places to eat than actually relaxing.

-Whenever I visit a new place, I always scope out my findmeglutenfree app.
-I usually spend a good amount of time searching and reading reviews before I even travel, and bring my Nima Sensor just in case I need it, but Maui was different – there were so many safe options that my only dilemma was that I couldn’t possibly try them all!
+Whenever I visit a new place, I always scope out my findmeglutenfree app, and I usually spend a good amount of time searching and reading reviews before I even travel.
+Maui has been an amazing place to stay – there were so many safe options that my only dilemma was that I couldn’t possibly try them all!

 When it comes to finding gluten free options, this island really does it right.
 I’m not just talking about gluten free options in general, I mean they truly understand celiac protocols.